ornament-orm/ornament/docs/joining/straight.md

 # Getting data from more than one source
-Apart from the simplest of projects, you'll usually want to mix and match models to create compound object.
+Apart from the simplest of projects, you'll usually want to mix and match models to create a compound object.
 For instance, imagine a `User` model which looks to a `user` table _and_ needs to left join a `session` table to see if that user is also online at the moment, or an `Item` model which has a number of `images` attached, one of which is the user's thumbnail.